 Executive Director, Stop Ivory

-I would like to thank all the members of Brazzaville Foundation for both their work and their support of this partnership.
+I would like to thank all the members of the Brazzaville Foundation for both their work and their support of this partnership.

 Partnership framework